Share on Facebook

 Those hit by a Cybertruck face a different problem.
 The truck’s heavy frame and rigid panels can cause far more damage to smaller cars, inflating repair estimates and total loss claims.
 Insurers for the non-Tesla driver may argue over fault or the severity of impact because of the vehicle’s design.
 Proving the extent of damage becomes vital when the other vehicle’s structure absorbs the majority of the collision force.

-Proving Fault in a Cybertruck Car Accident
+How We Prove Fault in a Cybertruck Accident Case

 Tesla vehicles store extensive driving data that can be crucial in determining what happened before, during, and after a crash.
 This digital record includes speed, steering angle, brake pressure, and even Autopilot engagement time.